alterreal/prospect-annotator/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173`.

 ## Build

-Build for production:
+Generate a production build:
 ```bash
 npm run build
 ```

 ## Usage

-1. Click "Load Report" to load a .txt file containing a radiology report
+1. Click **Load Report** to choose a `.txt` radiology report (displayed on the left pane).
-2. The report content will be displayed on the left side
-3. Fill in the labeling fields on the right side:
+2. Review the report and fill in the clinical fields on the right pane.
-   - Use Yes/No buttons for binary fields
-   - Enter numeric values for volume and PSA
-   - Add text for main findings
-4. To add lesions:
-   - Click "Add Lesion"
-   - Select the lesion to configure it
-   - Enter PI-RADS score and volume
-   - Add sectors using the sector selector form
-5. Click "Save Labels" to export the labels as a JSON file
+3. Click **Add Lesion** to create a lesion entry, then select it to edit sector information.
+4. Choose the **Labelling Mode**:
+   - In **Image** mode, click sectors on the PI-RADS map.
+Selected areas are highlighted in red, and the legend below the map explains the abbreviations.
+   - In **Dropdown** mode, use the Region, Side, Zone, and Section selectors and click **Add Sector**.
+5. Review the **Selected Sectors** list.
+Remove any sectors if needed by clicking the × button.
+6. When finished, click **Save Labels** to download the JSON file.

 ## JSON Output Format